Why Nonprofit Career Paths Are a Great Choice This Year

-If you’re thinking about working in the social-impact sector, you might be wondering what the current job landscape looks like.
-Between the number of social issues around the world, the importance of individual giving, and the reality of nonprofits doing good work, it's the perfect time to pursue a nonprofit career path.
+If you’re thinking about working in the social-impact sector, you might be wondering what the current job market looks like.
+Between shifting politics, changing priorities for government aid, and other factors that influence our work, now is actually the perfect time to pursue a nonprofit career path.

 A positive outlook for the social-impact sector

-Explore different organizations (and see if they offer internships or volunteer positions), take informational interviews, and focus on reaching out to people in your network.
+To get started while you're still in school, start by exploring different organizations.
+See if they offer internships or volunteer positions, take informational interviews, and focus on reaching out to people in your network.

 Trends in fundraising make it an appealing path within the sector